qmaruf/qmaruf.github.io/_posts/2024-09-20-LoRA:-Fine-Tuning-Large-Matrices-with-Low-Rank-Adaptation.markdown

 ### Conclusion

 The LoRA technique is a powerful and efficient way to fine-tune large models without needing to update all their parameters.
-By learning low-rank matrices \( A \) and \( B \), we can significantly reduce the computational and memory costs of fine-tuning while still allowing the model to adapt to new tasks.
+By learning low-rank matrices $$ A $$ and $$ B $$, we can significantly reduce the computational and memory costs of fine-tuning while still allowing the model to adapt to new tasks.

-LoRA ensures that the pretrained knowledge remains intact by freezing the original weight matrices and applying small updates through \(